Hurricane (Luke Combs song): Critical reception

 Billy Dukes of Taste of Country reviewed the song with favor, saying "The singer proves he’s a strong storyteller, but also a stylist, with a complex chorus that allows a mainstream production to pop from the speakers."

 Commercial performance

 "Hurricane" first charted in July 2015 due to strong sales on iTunes, and was officially sent to radio through Columbia Nashville in October 2016.
 It reached number one on the Country Airplay chart dated May 27, 2017, and remained there the following week, making Combs the first artist to chart a multi-week number one debut single since Florida Georgia Line's "Cruise" spent three weeks at number one in December 2012, and the first solo male artist to do so since Darius Rucker's "Don't Think I Don't Think About It" spent two weeks at number one in October 2008.
-The song was certified Gold by the RIAA on April 28, 2017, and 3× Platinum on August 22, 2018.
-The song has sold 670,000 copies in the United States as of January 2018.
+The song, along with Combs' next single, "When It Rains It Pours", was certified 12× Platinum by the Recording Industry Association of America (RIAA) for selling twelve million copies.
+This distinction made Combs the first artist to have multiple country singles achieve this certification.